General deployment concepts and recommendations

 Multi-Manager is a configuration of multiple BMC Database Automation Managers where one centralized Content Manager communicates with one or more Satellite Managers, enabling various benefits to your environment.
-For more detailed information on these benefits, as well as the best practices for planning a Multi-Manager configuration, see .
+For more detailed information on these benefits, see best practices for planning a Multi-Manager configuration.and the

 Beginning with 8.5.00 Patch 4, BMC Database Automation uses the AES128-SHA cipher suite by default on the Manager and Agent.
 MD5-RC4 is still supported on the Manager for backwards compatibility.